TerryV8/click-count/docs/terraform_variables.md

 The infrastructure managed by Terraform is defined in .tf files, which are written in HashiCorp Configuration Language (HCL).

-Edit the variables.tf file which defines all the variables that tune your infrastructure:
+Edit the variables.tf file which defines all the variables that tune your infrastructure.
+It contains environment specific configuration like region name, CIDR blocks, and AWS credentials:
 ```console
 variable "aws_access_key" {
   description = "AWS access key"